CodeYourFuture/CYF-Workshops/asking-questions/readme.md

 What happened?
 Is there a gap in your understanding?

-- Keep doing this until you find a problem you can't solve.
-- When you find a problem you can't solve, write it up using the format:
+Keep doing this until you find a problem you can't solve, then write up your mental model using this format:

 1. What I _did_
-1. What I _expected_
+1. What I _expected_.
+Make sure you put your prediction here
 1. What actually _happened_

-Put your prediction in the "expected" section.

 Include as much context as you can, including links, line numbers, sample code, etc. Use code blocks to mark up your code.
-If you use screenshots, they should only show the _visual render_ (never screenshot code - paste code as text).
+If you use screenshots, they should only show the _visual render_ (**never** screenshot code - paste code as text).

-Post your question in #cyf-ask-tech-stuff.
+Now post your write up of the question in [#cyf-ask-tech-stuff](https://codeyourfuture.slack.com/archives/C59R2722F).

 <!--{{</note>}}-->